From the Top Celebrates Disabled and Neurodivergent Musicians

 “We have a responsibility to use From the Top’s platform to bring important ideas and issues to the public,” said Nielsen.
 “We also recognize that this is a tremendous opportunity for us to learn.
 Our alumna Julia LaGrand, the young musicians featured on the broadcast, and our partners at the Kennedy Center are all helping guide our journey toward increasing access in our work.”

-Through broadcasts, social media, and a partnership with the Kennedy Center’s Office of Accessibility and VSA, From the Top is spotlighting young disabled and/or neurodivergent musicians who will share their talents and tell their stories in their own words.
+Through broadcasts, social media, and a partnership with the Kennedy Center’s Office of Accessibility and VSA, From the Top spotlighted young disabled and/or neurodivergent musicians in 2023.
+We are excited to continue this work with new broadcasts and other learning opportunities in 2026.

 READ MORE ABOUT JULIA’S STORY IN THE BOSTON GLOBE.